Inferring Cosmological Parameters with Evidential Physics-Informed Neural Networks: Introduction

 Our paper is organized as follows.
 We begin by presenting the theoretical formulation of the E-PINN model in Sec.~\ref{sec:model}, including how we invoked Gaussian Processes to enhance the original framework of \cite{tan_S}.
 This is followed by a discussion on methodology such as model training implementation details, metrics, etc. in Sec.~\ref{sec:method}.
 Our main results on the cosmological parameters are collected in Sec.~\ref{sec:results}.
 We end with a summary and some comments on the relevance of our work to the Hubble tension problem \cite{HTension} in Sec.~\ref{sec:conclusion}.
-Appendix~\ref{sec:fix_sigmaR} contains a detailed derivation for the hyperparameters of the prior for the PDE residual loss weight, while Appendix~\ref{sec:AppB} gathers various corner plots for the posterior distributions predicted by our models.
+Appendix~\ref{sec:AppA} contains some technical details related to the loss function, including a detailed derivation for the hyperparameters of the prior for the PDE residual loss weight, while Appendix~\ref{sec:AppB} gathers various corner plots for the posterior distributions predicted by our models.
 Our study illustrates how a data-driven machine learning approach can be suitably adapted for cosmological parameter inference.